AntonioSoler/SolrToElastic/README.md

 3. Select **Browse by Web Script Package**.
 4. Select **/alfresco/model**.
 5. Select **GET alfresco/s/model/ns-prefix-map**.

+   >>Note This is a custom jar that is added to to the YML file to generate the prefix map, review the content of the yml file to see how to use it in the furure

-6. Highlight and copy this text.
+7. Highlight and copy this text.
    * Open the _Text Editor_ and paste this text here or from the browser select "Save as"
    * Save the document as **ModelPrefixes.json** to the `solrToEs/02-ES/re-indexing` folder. (

-7. In the file explorer, navigate to the `solrToEs/02-ES` folder.
+8. In the file explorer, navigate to the `solrToEs/02-ES` folder.
-8. Open the **docker-compose.yml** file.
+9. Open the **docker-compose.yml** file.
-9. Edit line 69 as shown below:
+10. Edit line 69 as shown below:
    * ./re-indexing/**ModelPrefixes.json**:/opt/reindex.prefixes.json
-10. Save the **docker-compose.yml** file.
+11. Save the **docker-compose.yml** file.
-11. edit the **solrToEs/02-ES/re-indexing/mediation-filter.yml**
+12. edit the **solrToEs/02-ES/re-indexing/mediation-filter.yml**
-12. we want to exclude the Confidential files from the indexing so we need to add the confidential Aspect after line 6 and put the lisbon:ConfidentialAspect
+13. we want to exclude the Confidential files from the indexing so we need to add the confidential Aspect after line 6 and put the ```lisbon:ConfidentialAspec```

 ### Deploying Elasticsearch